lllyasviel/ControlNet/README.md

 You need to manually check the "Guess Mode" toggle to enable this mode.

-In this mode, the ControlNet encoder will try best to recognize the content of the input control map, like depth map, edge map, scribbles, etc, even if you remove all prompts.
+In this mode, the ControlNet encoder will try its best to recognize the content of the input control map, like depth map, edge map, scribbles, etc, even if you remove all prompts.

 **Let's have fun with some very challenging experimental settings!**